danrue/mulch-troop-589/README.md

 44.9780,-93.2650,12,12345,123 Main St,Minneapolis,MN,55401
 ```

+The example `locations.csv` contains an example of what we download from Troop Webhost.

 ## Notes

 - The color map is defined with specific ranges.
 Adjust the `color_map` dictionary if your data has different ranges.